 Office space is a property that has an area that allows business activity to take place.
 Regus is a company that rents out office space to small businesses or to people who don’t need to rent out office space on a full-time commitment.
 Regus offers rent based on usage and several office space areas, for instance, meeting rooms.

 Shopping centers are real property that largely deals with retail.
 Many investors seek out REITs that are shopping malls/centers investments.

-The retail market is another investment area that can expand an investors portfolio.
+The retail market is another investment area that can expand an investor’s portfolio.

 Entertainment, such as theaters and movie complexes.
 This is another alternative investment that investors overlook.

-Another alternative and overlooked type of real property are parking lots.
+Another alternative and overlooked type of real property is parking lots.
 With artificial intelligence (AI) and newer technologies (e.g. apps), these parking lots and facilities can quickly turn to autopilot, that is, very little management.

 Types of Industrial Property

 Power plants or power stations generate our electricity and create our electric power.
-With the growing and the push for greener and greener energy.
+With the growth and the push for greener and greener energy.
 Innovation has allowed us to create some fascinating and potentially groundbreaking investments.

 Mixed-use property is a type of real property that has multiple uses for that property.
 That is, for instance, commercial and residential within the same property.